Step-by-step Guide for DIY Decals

 How to make decals with contact paper

-Sketch out your design on a plain paper.
-For better precision and a neater result, you could use photo-editing software to work on the design.
+- Sketch out your design on plain paper.
+For better precision and a neater result, you could use photo-editing software or one of the sticker maker apps to work on the design.

 2. Making Decals With A Computer